bgerhards/sweet-data/README.md

 nodejs plugin to **pretty-print** or **minify** text in **XML**, **JSON**, **CSS**  and  **SQL** formats.

+**NOTE:** This library is under active development and is subject to breaking changes.
+Thank you for your patience and your support.

 **License:** Dual licensed under the MIT and GPL licenses: